Green Driver State Incentives in Maryland

 MD's eco-friendly incentives and laws are ever-evolving, just like our state's general traffic laws.
 Be sure to bookmark this page and also check with your local Motor Vehicle Administration (MVA) and the Alternative Fuels Data Center (AFDC) for the latest.

 Under the Vehicle Emissions Inspection Program (VEIP), Maryland requires most vehicles to undergo either an on-board diagnostics (OBD) test or an idle tailpipe and gas cap test.
-However, the following hybrids are exempt from VEIP testing until the dates specified below:

 To determine which test your vehicle needs, consult the VEIP General Information page.
 To locate the nearest emissions station, scroll down to the locator widget at the bottom of this page.